![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Still, I figured I'd have to try it anyway if the way was clear.
 For there simply did not exist many opportunities to pass Jason on the course.

-There was an ancient pair of gas pumps from the 1930s or 1940s I think about two car widths from the storefront.
+There was a small concrete island sprouting an ancient pair of gas pumps from the 1930s or 1940s I think, about two car widths from the storefront.

-But the best things about the store and its pumps were they were all set back maybe twelve car widths from the highway border, and boasted a grand parking area of wonderful quality (practically brand new) asphalt in front and to either side of the store itself, adjoining the highway in a seamless fashion.
-It appeared Ma Bradlee had managed to cut a deal with the state when they'd repaved this part of the highway to extend the same asphalt up and around her store to make this wonderful parking area.
+But the best thing about the store and its pumps was they were all set back maybe twelve car widths from the highway border, and boasted a grand parking expanse of wonderful quality (practically brand new) asphalt in front of and to either side of the store itself, adjoining the highway in a seamless fashion.
+It appeared Ma Bradlee had managed to cut a deal with the state when they'd repaved this part of the highway, to extend the same asphalt up and around her store to make this a truly gorgeous and inviting parking area.

 Basically Ma's parking lot was like a great sideways swelling on the right side of the highway, smack in the center of a curve which swerved leftwards.

-The lot's swell in the asphalt surface essentially provided a 70 or 80 yards long smoothly paved-- and well banked!-- emergency lane, above and beyond the state highway shoulder (which in this case was unusually generous in width itself).
+The lot's swell in the asphalt surface essentially provided a 70 or 80 yards long smoothly paved-- and well banked!-- emergency lane, above and beyond the state highway shoulder (which in this case was unusually generous in width itself as well).

 Add the paved highway shoulder to Ma's parking lot, and you had maybe 100 yards or better of made-to-order passing lane on the right.